Bioprocess Engineering Questions and Answers – Solving Unsteady – State Energ…

 advertisement

-4. Refer to Q3, and estimate what is the total amount of heat (kcal) that must be removed by the cooling coil when this conversion is reached?
+4. For a liquid-phase reaction A+B→C occurring in a batch reactor with initial conditions as given in the previous question, what is the total amount of heat (kcal) that must be removed by the cooling coil to achieve 95% conversion?

 Q ̇= ΔHR r VR